MichaelSheinman/short-story-generator/README.md

 GPT2 model:

-GPT-2 is primarily comprised of a sequence of transformer blocks, each employing multi-headed attention ([Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)), with multiple normalization layers ([Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)).
-Inputs are represented as tokens, though the relationship between words and tokens is not one-to-one.
+GPT-2 is primarily comprised of a sequence of transformer blocks, each employing (masked) multi-headed attention ([Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)), with multiple normalization layers at the beginning of each block, plus one normalization layer at the end of the transformer stack ([Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)).
+The exact number and size of these blocks depends on the size of model used (see "Model Parameters" below).
+Note the GPT architecture is decoder-only.

+Inputs are represented as tokens, though the relationship between words and tokens is not one-to-one (see "Data Transformation" below for more details).
+Of note, the transformer sequence is preceded by an encoder which encodes these tokens and applies positional encoding.
+When carrying out text generation, the transfomer sequence is followed by a linear modelling head, which is a "linear layer with weights tied to the input embeddings" ([Documentation](https://huggingface.co/docs/transformers/model_doc/gpt2))

 RNN model: